NREL/EnergyPlus/design/FY2021/NFP_ASIHPwMultiModeIceStorage.md

 The IHP will comprise two variable-speed heating coils, i.e. Coil:Heating:DX:VariableSpeed, including a main heating coils and a grid-response heating coil.

-During cooling mode, if a grid-response heating coil object exists and indicates a request of grid-response, i.e. a grid signal falls within a range preventing the normal heating, the IHP will call its grid-response heating coil, which host different sets of performance curves, capacities, heating efficiencies and air flow ratios than the main heating coil.
+During heating mode, if a grid-response heating coil object exists and indicates a request of grid-response, i.e. a grid signal falls within a range preventing the normal heating, the IHP will call its grid-response heating coil, which host different sets of performance curves, capacities, heating efficiencies and air flow ratios than the main heating coil.
 If the grid-response heating coil doesn't exist or respond, the IHP object will call its main heating coil.

 The IHP object will expand to include a variable-speed, air-source chiller, which will charge a ice storage tank defined in the IHP.
 The chiller can use the same compressor as the main cooling/heating coil, at different time; or a separate vapor compression unit that will operate on its own.
 The operating speed of the chiller is a user input.